alienresident/Video-Portfolio/README.md

 	$playerurl = 'player.php';
 	$root_dir = '';

-Where the videos are.
-If you want to change `player.php` to something else i.e. `videos.php` be sure to update the `$playerurl` here.
+__Note:__ Which folder contains the videos.
+If you want to rename `player.php` to something else i.e. `videos.php` be sure to update the `$playerurl` here.
 If your player is in a subdirectory add the correct relative path to root dir where the css, php, and javascript files are i.e. If you need to go up one level then `$root_dir = '../';`

 #### Page Elements